tmswfrk/bicycle-water-cooler/content/travel/France/Monaco_Nice/index.md

 If you're familiar with the Grand Prix route, you can use a general sense of direction to follow the route around the harbor, up the hill, past the casino, and then turn left at the bottom of the hill (don't turn right unless you want to go to the infamous tunnel).

-Admittedly, that's a lot to just gloss over so quickly, but feel free to create a route from my [Strava ride](https://www.strava.com/activities/7420140821) I recorded that day!
+Admittedly, that's a lot to just gloss over so quickly, but feel free to create a route from my {{< link text="Strava ride" url="https://www.strava.com/activities/7420140821" >}} I recorded that day!

 {{< img monte_carlo >}}

 Seriously, that casino is quite the sight to behold, given how many movies it's been showcased in.
 Don't linger too long though!
 There is security all over that place, and the _entire country_ of Monaco is under careful surveillance, so while it's a super safe place to be, make sure you act like a respectful guest!

 It's a bit tricky to navigate your way out of the country, though.
-Just follow the coastal road (which is Avenue Princess Grace) until you see a [hairpin](https://goo.gl/maps/GJXiMxpv7KxasGhg6) that leads up away from the sea.
+Just follow the coastal road (which is Avenue Princess Grace) until you see a {{< link text="hairpin" url="https://goo.gl/maps/GJXiMxpv7KxasGhg6" >}} that leads up away from the sea.
 You follow that road up and follow it straight until you take a right and then a left hand roundabout that gets you to the main road.
 That road is called Avenue de France and while it looks a little like a freeway entrance, it's just a large road and is your ticket back to your starting point.
 Basically just follow the traffic and go where they're going!

-Again, feel free to use the [route I recorded that day](https://www.strava.com/activities/7420140821) as a route to make this easier.
+Again, feel free to use the {{< link text="route I recorded that day" url="https://www.strava.com/activities/7420140821" >}} as a route to make this easier.
 Just make sure to avoid going into the parking lot at the end of that hairpin.
 I was looking for a route through that day, but alas, there wasn't an accessible one!

 ## Getting Back to Menton
 Getting back to the Menton area from here is straightforward, but if you go during the commuting times of the day, be prepared for some more madness!
 Experienced city riders will manage just fine, but over time I started to get really irritated at the frantic passing that many motorbikes were doing around me.
 This is also while trying to navigate the slower moving traffic in front of me with no shoulder or bike lane.
 Oof.

-I managed to find [this video](https://www.youtube.com/watch?v=mrKWu3z6xqY) that showcases some of this traffic in the region, even taken from a road bike.
+I managed to find {{< link text="this video" url="https://www.youtube.com/watch?v=mrKWu3z6xqY" >}} that showcases some of this traffic in the region, even taken from a road bike.
 It really reminded me of what I experienced that day in some spots!
-There's also [this video](https://www.youtube.com/watch?v=xvPvPt4nfcw) that doesn't showcase the traffic, but shows (most of) the specific route back that I took.
+There's also {{< link text="this video" url="https://www.youtube.com/watch?v=xvPvPt4nfcw" >}} that doesn't showcase the traffic, but shows (most of) the specific route back that I took.

 Overall, the route through here is mostly flat and even has several downhill sections to it, so I never felt stuck on the side of the road with cars zipping past me the entire time.
 I imagine if you ride this section outside of normal commuting hours, it'll be significantly less crazy and likely just as beautiful as the earlier sections of this ride!

 {{< img cap_martin >}}

-Oh and do yourself a favor and take the roundabout way back through [Cap-Martin](https://goo.gl/maps/Cs7yFgLro8uZWEiGA).
+Oh and do yourself a favor and take the roundabout way back through {{< link text="Cap-Martin" url="https://goo.gl/maps/Cs7yFgLro8uZWEiGA" >}}.
 The road is significantly quieter, with incredible views looking east out towards Menton and Italy.

 ## You've Made It!
 Coming back into Roquebrune-Cap-Martin happens quickly, as most of the road leading into it tends to be fast and is slightly downhill, so enjoy it!

 Once there, make sure to fuel up and enjoy the rest of your day!
-I found it difficult to find much grab-and-go food that was also healthy in the immediate vicinity, so my advice would be to find a nicer place to sit down or go visit the [nearby grocery store](https://goo.gl/maps/V9VrccGPxbM6GCsU8) (they close on Sundays, though).
+I found it difficult to find much grab-and-go food that was also healthy in the immediate vicinity, so my advice would be to find a nicer place to sit down or go visit the {{< link text="nearby grocery store" url="https://goo.gl/maps/V9VrccGPxbM6GCsU8" >}} (they close on Sundays, though).
 This is especially the case if you have another day or two in town to do more riding, as it's always good to have some food in your AirBnB.

 Alternatively, you can ride your bike a bit further east (like I did that day) into Menton itself, where there are significantly more choices for food.